FACTORS TO CONSIDER BEFORE INVESTING

 Growth vs. Income

 You have to decide whether you would prefer your savings to keep increasing or whether you want regular payments.
-If you would like to increase your savings, you are advised to reinvest your dividends into your investment (or fund).
+If you would like to increase your savings, you are advised to reinvest your dividends into your fund.
 However, if you need to have a steady income for everyday spending or other purposes, you can choose to have your dividends paid out.
 You can also combine both options.

 Lump Sum vs. Regular Savings